Installing The Nailer®

 + “Tek” component screws or drywall screws

-Steps To Install Drywall With Staple Gun
+Steps To Install Drywall using The Nailer®

 - Identify any interior wall and ceiling corners.
 (Do NOT install wood lath catcher or blocking).